posativ/regenwolken/doc/API.md

 your private items requires authentication.
 Only when you know the credentials, you have access to your private data.

-Another thing are *bookmarks* and *files*.
-I decided, to use [Heise][2]'s (a popular german site) link scheme: host.tld/-mylink, notice the dash.
-Files have no dash in front. regenwolken also does not need an email-address to register (but most clients force you to do so), alphanumeric names without @ and . are supported, by default.

 ### upload-file (with given privacy)

 CloudApp uses [Heroku][3] and [S3][4] as their database and storage backend.